graememcc/funkierJS/docs/markdown/byCategory.md

 Parameters:
 milliseconds `number`

-Returns: `date`
+Returns: `Date`

 A wrapper around calling the Date constructor with a single numeric argument.
 Throws a TypeError when called with a non-numeric argument.
-Returns a new Date object whose value represents the Date which is that many elapsed milliseconds since the epoch.
+Returns a new `Date` object whose value represents the date which is that many elapsed milliseconds since the epoch.

 #### Examples ####